 Causes of basement leaks

 - Window wells can be another cause of water leaks in the basement.
 If a window well is not properly installed or if the drain becomes clogged, the window well can fill with water.
-During a heavy rain, the water can seep into your basement.
+During heavy rain, the water can seep into your basement.
 Water stains on the walls are a sure sign of leaky basement windows.

-How water gets into the basement
+Check where water is coming into the basement

 - Through cracks in the walls or floor